URGENT: Help Stop HR 2289, Cell Tower Antennas Everywhere

 I am your constituent and support the National Call for Safe Technology.
 I am calling to urge you to oppose HR 2289.

-In addition, I urge you to amend HR 1343, 1588, 1665, 1681, 1731, and 6046 to exclude wireless from the applicability of these bills.
+In addition, I urge you to oppose HR 8255, which would promote unfettered deployment of hundreds of thousands of satellites with no safety review.
 Congress should not be streamlining deployment of wireless facilities unless and until the FCC has promulgated updated exposure guidelines for radiofrequency radiation and complied with an order issued by the DC Circuit in 2021.

 [Describe how you’ve been adversely impacted by the irresponsible placement of antennas everywhere]